MarkFlow

 Lists for Sequential Information

-• Unordered lists (- or *) for concepts or features
+• Unordered lists (- or *) for sets of concepts or features

 AI Content Workflow